 - Genes don’t easily jump from one species to another.
 If gene transfer were so simple, the medical usefulness of gene therapy would be extremely high, instead of being incredibly difficult.
 We’re trying to transfer genes to cure diseases, and we’re finding it almost impossible.
 If consuming a few kernels of corn, introduced some gene into the bloodstream that somehow gets incorporated into the human genome, well that would be a miracle.
 But reality is, even if the article is accurate, and there’s doubt to that, it has little clinical meaning.

 - But the most important thing is that if there is some heretofore mysterious mechanism to transfer DNA from the digestive tract to the human genome, it should be noted that nearly everything we consume contains DNA.
-The probability that any number of DNA fragments from hamburger, salads, cereal, eggs, or the billion other foods will eat getting into the bloodstream is higher, substantially higher, than a modified DNA fragment.
-But we don’t turn into corn.
+The plausibility that any number of DNA fragments from hamburger, salads, cereal, eggs, or the billion other foods will eat getting into the bloodstream is nearly non-existent.
+There is no evidence that we ever incorporate genes from corn.
 Or lettuce.
 Or a cow.
 Or a chicken.
-It just doesn’t happen.
+There is just no evidence of it.